 I choose to review Toad & Co.’s skirts because I was looking for organic cotton skirts to build my travel wardrobe.
 Also, I was familiar with their eco-friendly practices.
 I’ve owned Toad & Co. clothing before, (I have one of their travel dresses that is great) and love them for their eco-friendly principles.

-Their employees pull up invasive species, plant native plants, clean creeks, repair donated bikes, volunteer at soup kitchens and the Boys and Girls Club, and more.
+Their employees are actively involved in community service.
 Also, Toad & Co. is a member of the 1% for the Planet community.

 My skirts arrived in a package that is 50% post consumer recycled paper with a reminder to recycle, compost or reuse it to return or exchange an item.